PBR/CoSSA/rawreads/Simulation Of Datasets.md

 In the next steps, all the sequences are ‘mutated’ at the ‘haplo’ locations.
-In the case of R sequences, the presence of the R locus is assured by merely re-inserting the original ‘r_locus’ (see r_def script) sequence.
+In the case of R sequences, the presence of the R locus is assured by merely re-inserting the original ‘r_locus’ sequence.
 Lastly, the script writes the result as a fasta file as the starting point for the second phase.

 The creation of the S parent is similar: it omits the steps to assure